makerdao/governance-manual/delegation/mkr-holder-guide.md

 **#2 Delegate-Core Unit Balance**

-Delegates and Core Units are a check on each other's power.
+Delegates and Core Units check each other's power.
 Delegates can propose (and potentially vote through) whatever they want.
 However, they require experienced personnel to construct proposals.
 Further, any decision that impacts the Core Units requires their implicit consent to accept that impact.

 On the other hand, delegates can refuse to vote through proposals created by the Core Units, if they do not believe they are in the interests of MKR Token Holders.

-In the worst case, a complete combination of the two groups means that a single collection of entities is responsible for implementating and ratifying changes.
+In the worst case, a complete combination of the two groups means that a single collection of entities is responsible for implementing and ratifying changes.

 Here are some examples of potential negative outcomes that could result from the combination of Core Units and Delegates: